North Carolina trooper under investigation for BLM comment

 A message left on a phone number listed for Melvin was not immediately returned Tuesday.

 First Sgt.
-Christopher Knox, spokesman for the North Carolina Highway Patrol, confirmed that an investigation was underway, but provided no details and did not respond to an email seeking additional comment Tuesday.
+Christopher Knox, a spokesman for the North Carolina Highway Patrol, confirmed that an investigation was underway.

+“We take any report of wrongdoing by our members very serious and we are assuredly looking into the matter,” Knox said, adding he could not provide additional details.

 The station also reported that Melvin tagged himself on Facebook as present at the U.S. Capitol siege and posted pictures.
 Previously, he also said on social media that he would not enforce the curfew ordered by North Carolina Gov. Roy Cooper in response to spiking coronavirus cases.